syntasso/workshop/README.md

 kratix-worker-system   Active   1h
 ```

-We can now install the required promises on your Platform cluster:
+We can now install the required Promises on your Platform cluster:

 <!-- ❓ Do we want people to clone the workshop and kratix or not? -->
 ```bash